 - Life changing experience for the selected youth, trained and supported to become community champions through educational, professional and leadership opportunities including scholarships

-- Supporting thousands of family members of the guides, porters and cooks involved in the climb.
+- Supporting family members of the guides, porters and cooks involved in the climb.
 It is estimated that The Big Climb Mt.
-Kilimanjaro 2022, provided support for the 75 guides, cooks and porters and their families for 4 months.
-Estimated number of persons impacted = 450
+Kilimanjaro 2023 will provide support for the 75 guides, cooks and porters and their families for 4 months.
+Estimated number of persons impacted = 375

 - Investment in renewable energy solutions for the local community including solar panels for the Marangu Hospital, Tanzania

 JOIN OUR HASHTAG

 Contribute to raising awareness and funds for sustainable mountain development projects.
 Post your achievement on Facebook, Instagram and Twitter using #SupportTheBigClimb

 “Since its first climb in 2006, our initiative has led more than 700 climbers from various backgrounds.
 Different nations, faiths, ethnicities, sexual orientations and economic backgrounds have all been represented.
 We just don’t discriminate.
 This climb underlines our commitment to diversity, equality and inclusion.
 Our climbers climb as ONE community!”